 Student to experience industrial internship under supervision of an industrial mentor and internship committee.
 May not be repeated for credit.
 Credit not granted for both CE 4393 and CE 4394.
-Prerequisite: Completion of all required 3000 level courses and admission to the CE Professional Program.
+Prerequisite: Grade of C or better in CE 3341; Grade of C or better in CE 3342; Admission to the CE Professional Program.